tepie/yui_compress_implforwc/README.md

 * `clean.js.loop` - Will delete the min files in the source directory
 * `compress.js.loop` - Will minify all the files in the source directory

+### Embedding into ongoing build / deployment process

+The normal implementation for WC version 7+ is WCBD.
+You'll want to add this process at the point when your static files are synced to the web server.
+Look for in `wcbd-build-common.xml` of your wcbd files.